frncsdrk/supa/README.md

-  ./supa.sh -o you@remote-host -u                  same as the former but with the addition of upgrading all packages ./supa.sh -o you@remote-host -u -p [package]     same as the former but with the addition of upgrading one single package ./supa.sh -o you@remote-host -u -r               same as te former but with the addition of allowing reboot if necessary
+  ./supa.sh -o you@remote-host -u                  same as the former but with the addition of upgrading all packages ./supa.sh -o you@remote-host -u -p [package]     same as the former but with the addition of upgrading one single package ./supa.sh -o you@remote-host -u -r               same as te former but with the addition of allowing reboot if necessary ./supa.sh -o you@remote-host -u -a -r            same as te former but with the addition of autoremoving of obsolete packages

 ```